kartikeyakirar/KeystrokeDynamics.R/README.md

 ####Data.R
 contains all the required library and input urls

+####templateMatch.R
+it matches one to many profile yield name of user

 Compatibility notes
 ======================
 Our R script uses the packges "nnclust" , "MASS", "kernlab"